I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 - “I alone can fix it.”

-Through his amazing business acumen he has led his companies into bankruptcy four times.
+His amazing business acumen has led his companies into bankruptcy four times.
 He even managed to go broke running a casino.

-As for fixing America politically, he has racked up an impressive list of failures.
+As for fixing America politically, he racked up an impressive list of failures.

-Columnist George Will (Washington Post, May 2017) points out that, “… the problem isn’t that he does not know this or that, or that he does not know that he does not know this or that.
+Conservative pundit George Will (Washington Post, May 2017) points out that, “ . . . the problem isn’t that he does not know this or that, or that he does not know that he does not know this or that.
 Rather, the dangerous thing is that he does not know what it is to know something.”

 That’s a clear definition of the Dunning-Kruger Effect.